 - You look better

 - You feel more confident

 - It balance you're drinking habit (if you're like me)

-But even though fitness is a huge trend this days but I don't think most people want to be jacked and train 10 hours a week.
+But even though fitness is a huge trend this days, I don't think most people want to be jacked and train 10 hours a week.

-It's probably more about selfies at the gym and how you appear to people on social media.
+It's probably more about selfies at the gym and how you look on social media.